Yes, a 529 plan can affect college financial aid, but the impact is limited and will vary depending on who the account owner is:

 - How are distributions treated?
 When a grandparent withdraws the funds to pay for their grandchild’s college expenses, it will be counted as student income on the FAFSA.
 Student income is assessed at 50%, which means if a grandparent pays $5,000 of college costs it would reduce the student’s eligibility for aid by $2,500.
 Remember, higher EFC means less financial aid.
 One strategy to avoid this problem: if the student will graduate in four years, they can wait to contribute until after the student’s third semester of college, since the FAFSA looks at income from two years prior.

 Here is a simplified example of the impact of a parent-owned 529 account.

 You file the FAFSA aid application when your child is a senior in high school.
 Let’s say you’ve exceeded the asset protection allowance and have a 529 savings account with $20,000 in it, of which $10,000 represents your original contribution and $10,000 is earnings.

 And although the $5,000 withdrawal brought $2,500 of excluded earnings with it, none of it will be counted as income on the FAFSA.

 The federal aid formula is more complicated than what is described here, but this gives you a general idea of how to calculate impact.

 Sound complicated?
 It is.
-And we are only talking about the federal financial aid rules here -- each school can (and most will) set its own rules when handing out its own need-based scholarships, and many schools are starting to adjust awards when they discover 529 accounts in the family.
+And we are only talking about the federal financial aid rules here — each college and university can (and most will) set its own rules when handing out its own need-based scholarships, and many schools are starting to adjust awards when they discover 529 accounts in the family.
 Also consider that the federal financial aid rules are subject to frequent change.
-Finally, remember that most financial aid comes in the form of loans, not grants, and so you end up paying it back anyway.